-The information is also used to fulfil my administrative, professional and legal obligations to the professional associations that I am a member of and subject to as a counsellor providing this service, and to the law.
+The information you provide is kept fully confidential, but is also used to manage my administrative, professional and legal obligations to the professional associations that I am a member of and subject to as a counsellor providing this service, and to the law.

 How is your information shared?

-I will not share any information about you with other people or organisations, except for/under the following circumstances:
+I will not share any information about you with other people or organisations, except in the following circumstances:

-I may share your information with professional carers or others whom you have requested or agreed we should contact.
+I may share your information with others in a professional capacity, whom you have requested and we both agree I may contact if necessary.